18F/uswds-jekyll/pages/guide/conda.md

 1. Home directory (default; subdirectory of $HOME/.conda/envs/)

   NOTE: some Conda packages (with dependencies) can take gigabytes of storage space.
 Use the Ceres command  `my_quota`  to check the available space in your home directory.
-Contact the VRSC [scinet_vrsc@USDA.GOV](mailto:scinet_vrsc@USDA.GOV?subject=home%20directory%20quota%20increase) if a home directory quota increase is needed.

-2. A user-specified directory within one's project storage on the /KEEP file system, e.g., /KEEP/\<MY_PROJECT>/\<MY_ENVIRONMENT_DIRECTORY>
+2. A user-specified directory within one's project directory, e.g., /project/\<MY_PROJECT>/\<MY_ENVIRONMENT_DIRECTORY>

   This environment is then usable by others in the project.

 ## Best Practices

-* **CAUTION: Avoid installing software into the /project file system if possible.
-It is a BeeGFS parallel file system that is tuned for fewer, larger files, and suffers degraded performance when used as the target for conda packages, which frequently contain many smaller files.**

 * **Use an interactive session on a compute node to install software with conda to avoid slowing down the login node for everyone, e.g,**
   ```